nkkmd/cultivationdata-net/SystemDevelopment/nostr_nip19_entity_converter.md

 # NOSTR NIP-19 Entity Converter

 ## 1. Overview
 This is a Python script for handling Bech32-encoded NOSTR entities in compliance with the [NIP-19 specification](https://github.com/nostr-protocol/nips/blob/master/19.md).
-It enables encoding and decoding of various identifiers (such as public keys and event IDs) used in the NOSTR protocol.
+It enables encoding and decoding of various identifiers (such as public keys, secret keys, and event IDs) used in the NOSTR protocol.

 ## 2. Key Features
 1. Bech32 format encoding/decoding